-As of mid-2023, at least 10 HFAs explicitly cap allowable maximum rent increases in their QAPs.
-These allowable increases range from 2% per year in New York and South Carolina to 10% in Nevada (for non-senior housing).
-At least seven of these HFAs cap increases at 5% per year.
-Other states outside of these 10 use alternative approaches to balance affordability and rent increases for renters.
+As of late-2024, at least 7 HFAs explicitly cap allowable maximum rent increases in their QAPs.
+These allowable increases range from 2% per year in South Carolina to 10% in Montana and Missouri.
+At least four of these HFAs cap increases at 5% per year.
+Other states outside of these 7 use alternative approaches to balance affordability and rent increases for renters.
 Iowa and Virginia incentivize Housing Credit property owners to ease rent burdens by requiring units' rent restrictions to be lower than income restrictions.
-In the Iowa QAP, for example, rent amounts calculated to be affordable for households at 40% of the area median income (AMI)
+In the Iowa QAP, for example, rent explicitly cap allowable maximum rent increases amounts calculated to be affordable for households at 40% of the area median income (AMI) are applied to units that are income restricted at 50% or 60% of the AMI, thereby increasing the effective affordability of the units to the residents.
+Ensuring a fair balance in rent increases that both protect residents and enable owners to make needed investments in maintenance and upgrades is critical to ensure the long-term housing stability for residents - as well as the long-term viability of the affordable housing stock.